- Education and Science»

 Forsyth begun his career as a gardener for the Duke of Northumberland.
 He returned to the Chelsea Physic Garden in 1771 to become its head gardener.
 In 1784 he became an employee of King George the Third as the Chief Superintendent of the Royal Gardens at Kensington and King James's Palace.

 Forsyth is credited with being the first person in Britain to deliberately create a rock garden.
 In 1802 he published a book about fruit tree management that became a best seller.
-In 1804 - the year of his death - he attended an organizational meeting with six other notable men.
-This meeting is considered to have been the origin of the Royal Horticultural Society.
+In 1804—the year of his death—he attended an organizational meeting with six other notable men.
+This meeting was the origin of the Royal Horticultural Society.

 William Forsyth's Plaster for Oak Trees